 In December on Mull the days are at their shortest, meaning you can enjoy the luxury of long cosy evenings by the fire after a day out in the hills or on the beach!
 Time for putting your feet up and relaxing.

 In late November the tups (rams, male sheep) are put out with the ewes for mating, and this continues throughout December.
 We have about 400 Blackface sheep on the hill, they are ‘hefted’.
 This means that as they are born here they learn from their mothers their way around the hill.
 They learn where to find shelter and water, as a wild animal would.
 The Cheviot sheep, living on the in-bye pasture, are moved from field to field.
 They clean up the grazing on the grassland after the summer grazing by the cattle.

 Gathering seaweed is one of our December tasks, if the weather allows.
 We scatter seaweed as a natural fertiliser on our kitchen garden and sometimes for the fields.
-December is a good month for spotting Buzzard and Kittiwake.
+December is a good month for spotting Woodcock and Hen harrier.